 The semiconductor industry is highly cyclical, to a greater extent than other less dynamic or less technology-driven industries.
-In the past, our financial performance has been negatively affected by significant downturns as a result of:
+In the past, our financial performance has been negatively affected by significant downturns in the semiconductor industry as a result of:

-- diminished demand for semiconductor products; - general reductions in semiconductor inventory levels by customers; - excess production capacity; and - accelerated declines in average selling prices.
+- the cyclical nature of the demand for the products of semiconductor customers; - general reductions in inventory levels by customers; - excess production capacity; and - accelerated declines in average selling prices.